snazzyfox/twitch-countdown-timer/README.md

+# This tool has been consolidated into [twitch-tools](https://snazzyfox.github.io/twitch-tools/)

+The consolidated toolkit provide much more functionality and customizations, and is a lot easier to use.
+This repo will be archived and is no longer maintained, but it will remain available on Github to avoid breaking existing setups.

 # Twitch Countdown Timer

 A countdown timer for Twitch that can be used by mods to run quick countdowns on stream.